nvf manual

 Note

 nvf exposes a lot of options, most of which are not referenced in the installation sections of the manual.
-You may find all avaliable options in the appendix
+You may find all available options in the appendix

 Configuring nvf